Nāwaipuna

 Restoring relationship between people & place through cultural knowledge & stewardship.

-Continuing the legacy of the Blue Water Exchange through the Makaliʻi Project with immersive, place-based programs engages participants directly in cultural practice, land stewardship, and community-based learning.
+The Makaliʻi Project carries forward the 10-year legacy of the Blue Water Exchange, an immersive, place-based program that engages participants directly in cultural practice, land stewardship, and community-based learning.

 By investing in land, water, and cultural continuity, we support the conditions for communities to sustain their own health across generations.